 Here are some examples of projects from these areas:

-The medicines developed and produced using modern biotechnological methods are ultimately based on an already old approach to fighting pathogens.
-For decades, patients suffering from certain infectious diseases or poisoning have been injected or infused with antibodies from the blood serum of human donors (or animals) who have already survived the disease in question.
-Emil von Behring's diphtheria antiserum from 1891 already had this effect, even though no one knew more about the antibodies contained at that time.
-Another example is the syringes used for the passive immunisation of people who might have been infected with tetanus through an injury.
-Recently, several Ebola medicines with such antibodies have also shown a high efficacy in studies.
+These medicines, developed and produced using modern biotechnological methods, are ultimately based on an already old approach to fighting pathogens.
+For decades, patients suffering from certain infectious diseases or poisoning have been injected or infused with antibodies from the blood serum of human donors (or animals) that have already survived the disease in question.
+Emil von Behring's diphtheria antiserum of 1891 already worked in this way, even though no one knew more precisely at the time what antibodies it contained.
+Another example are the injections for passive immunization of people who might have contracted tetanus via an injury.
+Recently, several Ebola medicines with such antibodies have also shown high efficacy in studies.

-Most projects for the development of new medicines against SARS-CoV-2 therefore also focus on the blood fluid of former Covid-19 patients with their antibodies, the so-called "convalescent serum" or "convalescent plasma" (serum is plasma from which certain coagulation substances have been removed).
-Groups of projects can be distinguished according to the type of procedure:
+Most projects to develop new medicines against SARS-CoV-2 therefore also focus on the blood fluid of former Covid-19 patients with their antibodies, the so-called "convalescent serum" or "convalescent plasma" (serum is plasma from which certain clotting substances have been removed).
+Groups of projects can be distinguished according to the type of approach:

 1. Direct transfer of antibodies from convalescents